Lift Me Up (Moby song): Background

-Moby claims to have written the song in 2004 after the re-election of President George W. Bush, adding that it reflected his consideration to emigrate to Canada in protest.
 Moby has stated that the theme of the song is about the rise of global intolerance and fundamentalism.
 The word "Ama" in the chorus ("lift me up, higher now, Ama"), that was often misheard and vastly misinterpreted, was meant to sound like a name of an unspecific deity.
 According to Moby, it was based on the "ah" sound that commonly appears in the names of God in many languages.